 Sticking with our COVID example, one of the research methods we would use would be one-on-one interviews with a variety of people, from different backgrounds to give us a good sampling of each group’s perspectives.
 This allows us to see where we can leverage opportunities and solve for barriers.

-Or perhaps a Service Blueprint is necessary — not only to include the user’s path but to also see the services and systems that support the user that the user isn’t aware of.
-These are considered ‘back of the house’ activities that the user doesn’t interact with, yet still drive consequences — both positive and negative — on their experience.
+Or perhaps a Service Blueprint is necessary — not only to include the member/customer path but — to also expose the services and systems that support members/customers that they aren’t aware of.
+These are considered ‘back of the house’ activities that the customer doesn’t interact with, yet still drive consequences — both positive and negative — on their experience.
 In this example, ‘back of the house’ activities could include the process a pharmacy goes through to obtain the vaccine before administering to patients or the process that goes into building the system to support booking appointments.
-These processes are outside of the user’s control and yet they will have a direct impact on their full experience.
+These processes are outside of the customer’s control and yet they will have a direct impact on their full experience.

 Depending on the engagement, a Playbook might be necessary.
 Based on the research and work we’ve done this serves as a guide on how to run everything regarding a service or a product.
 It’s typically handed off at the end to equip a team to continue to do the work.